Chatyusha/pyQubit/README.md

 # pyQubit

-"pyQubit" is a Qubit emulator for python3
+"pyQubit" is a Qubit Simulator for python3